arzevedo/mdmr/README.md

 ```

-Creating a GIF of the heatmap offers a fascinating approach to visually represent the dynamic interactions among variables in the MDM model.
+Creating a GIF of the heatmap offers a fascinating approach to visually represent the dynamic interactions among variables in the MDM model:

 ```r
 library(gganimate)